 The Most Popular Social Media Sites You've Never Heard Of

-It turns out, many of the world's most popular social media sites are specific to China.
+It turns out, that many of the world's most popular social media sites are specific to China.

-China has severe restrictions on internet use.
-Sites such as Facebook and Twitter are not allowed to operate there
+1. China has severe restrictions on internet use.
+Sites such as Facebook and Twitter are not allowed to operate there.

-China has the world's largest population, and this population is getting more and more affluent by the minute, meaning they have more time and money to access the internet and social media.
+2. China has the world's largest population.
+This population is getting more and more affluent by the minute, meaning they have more time and money to access the internet and social media.

-It's hard to say if these sites will take over Facebook and YouTube as the world's most popular sites, but as long China maintains its strict regulations, these platforms likely aren't going anywhere.
+It's hard to say if these sites will overtake Facebook and YouTube as the world's most popular sites, but as long as China maintains its strict regulations, these platforms likely aren't going anywhere.

 Here's a little more information about these hugely popular social media sites that are relatively unknown in other parts of the world.

-It was first released in January 2011, making it one of the newer social media platforms around the world.
+- It was first released in January 2011, making it one of the newer social media platforms worldwide.

-Each day there are around 38 billion messages sent over the WeChat platforms [Tencent]
+- Each day, there are more than 38 billion messages sent over the WeChat platforms [Tencent]

 QZone, which is also owned by Tencent, the same company that owns WeChat, is considered by some to be China's most popular social media site.